c0c0n3/teadal.proto/docs/README.md

   the hardware and software to run an instance of a Teadal data lake.
 - [Security][sec].
 Design and implementation of the security architecture, with a focus on securing data products.
+- [Federation][fed].
+Data sharing among organisations in a federation and interaction patterns among federation sites.